kratman/ZOModel/README.md

 ### ZOModelApp

-An Android app and Java GUI are currently in development.
+An Android app and Java GUI are currently in development...

 ### ZOMOdds: Approximate number of zombies each survior must eliminate